 Multifamily and large commercial are the next largest users of building energy.
 Of the more than 100,000 housing units in Saint Paul, approximately one-third are multifamily (5+ units).
 Other buildings classified as commercial properties include a wide range of use types.
-Of the over 25,000 square feet, the largest use category are properties classified as generic commercial, such as offices and retail.
+Of those over 25,000 square feet, the largest use category are properties classified as generic commercial, such as offices and retail.
 The different use types pose a range of challenges in addressing energy consumption and program delivery.
 Better building management and increased energy awareness can help minimize many of those challenges.

-Engage the Multifamily and Large Commercial Sector Multifamily and Large Commercial Targets 2030 Targets 2040 Targets 2050 Targets Adopt multifamily and large commercial sector conservation and renewable Participation in building benchmarking (50k sq. ft.)
-100% 100% 100% initiatives that result in an additional 4% annual reduction in GHG emissions.
-Green new development (% of buildings) 10% 100% 100% Commercial solar rooftop capacity (MW) 50 150 300
+Engage the Multifamily and Large Commercial Sector Multifamily and Large Commercial Targets 2030 Targets 2040 Targets 2050 Targets Adopt multifamily and large commercial sector conservation and renewable Participation in building energy benchmarking (50k sq. ft.)
+100% 100% 100% an additional 4% annual reduction in GHG emissions.
+Percent of new development designed and constructed to green building standards 10% 100% 100% Commercial solar rooftop capacity (MW) 100 MW total 130 MW total 160 MW total

-- Ensure the former Ford site becomes a leader for sustainable planning with locally generated power from an integrated, renewable site-based energy system - Explore feasibility and impact of the energy benchmarking requirement - Provide energy tools and resources for commercial building code officials - Update and expand Saint Paul's Sustainable Building Policy - Host a citywide solar resource map on the city website - Enhance the expertise of building operators and code officials to optimize efficient building performance - Prepare and disseminate resources for commercial sector on financial benefits of solar installation - Offer a one-year production incentive for commercial solar installation - Consider expanding the eco-district and ensure it can be successful - Assess feasibility of thermal grid & natural gas decarbonization - Pursue and consider policies to incentivize advanced heat recovery projects - Identify where strategic electrification of certain loads would assist in decarbonization
+- LC-1 Ensure the former Ford site becomes a leader for sustainable planning with locally generated power from an integrated, renewable site-based energy system - LC-2 Explore feasibility and impact of an energy benchmarking requirement - LC-3 Update and expand Saint Paul's Sustainable Building Policy to strengthen requirements - LC-4 Enhance the expertise of building operators and code officials to optimize efficient building performance - LC-5 Prepare and disseminate resources for the commercial sector on financial benefits of solar installations - LC-6 Offer a production incentive for commercial solar installations - LC-7 Explore opportunities for renewable natural gas (biomethane) with low-carbon feedstock - LC-8 Assess feasibility to expand thermal grid strategies (e.g., district heating) - LC-9 Pursue and consider policies to incentivize advanced heat recovery projects - LC-10 Identify where strategic electrification of certain loads would assist in decarbonization